dominicbates/football-score-predictor/README.md

 Data is extracted from the very useful football API https://www.football-data.org/ I am currently only extracting premier league games, but other leagues could easily be fit only a few small changes to the extraction query, and odds scipts.

-I am using a very simple Poisson GLM to model football scores (with inputs of team1, team2, home/away), with hyperparameters describing how to weight recent vs historical games in the fit
+I am using a very simple Poisson GLM to model football the number of goals scored for each team (with inputs of team1, team2, home/away).
+I also have hyperparameters describing how to weight recent vs historical games in the fit.
+I am computing the probability of a win/loss/draw for each game, and most likely results by sampling from these two distributions.

 ### 1: data_extractor.py